 Before having rTMS, you may need a:

-These evaluations help make sure that rTMS is safe and a good option for you.
+These evaluations help make sure that rTMS is a safe option for you.

 - You're pregnant or thinking of becoming pregnant.

-- You have any metal or implanted medical devices in your body.
+- You have metal or implanted medical devices in your body.
 In some cases, people with metal implants or devices can have rTMS.
-However, due to the strong magnetic field produced during rTMS, the procedure is not recommended for some people who have the following devices:
+But due to the strong magnetic field produced during rTMS, it's not recommended for some people who have these devices:

-- You're taking any medications, including prescription or over-the-counter medications, herbal supplements, vitamins or other supplements, and the dosages.
+- You're taking medicines, including prescriptions, medicines available without a prescription, herbal supplements, vitamins or other supplements, and the doses.

 - You have a history of seizures or a family history of epilepsy.